KonnerLester1015/bytebox-nexus/content/projects/Subnet Calculator.md

   exclude: true
 ---
 ## Introduction

-To give some background on the purpose and reason for the use of this calculator.
-I made this subnet calculator when I was taking a Network Fundamentals course at Purdue Univsertiy.
-This course had several "subnetting assignments" that tasked be with the work of taking a Host IP, a major network mask, as well as a subnet mask.
-With this input of information I had to then perform bitwise operation to find several piece of information (as shown in table 1).
+This document provides background information on the purpose and usage of this subnet calculator.
+I created this subnet calculator while taking a Network Fundamentals course at Purdue University.
+The course included several "subnetting assignments" that required performing calculations using a host IP address, a major network mask, and a subnet mask.

+Using these inputs, I then had to perform bitwise operations to determine several pieces of information, as outlined in Table 1.

+**Table 1 - Example Subnet Sheet**

 |   Variable | Example Value  |
 |--------|------|